directvt/vtm/doc/ngvt-input-mode.md

 ### Mouse

 ```
-ESC ] n g v t ; 2 ; MouseX ; MouseY ; ButtonState ; CtrlState BEL
+ESC ] n g v t ; 2 ; MouseX ; MouseY ; ButtonState ; VtWheelDt ; HzWheelDt ; CtrlState BEL
 ```

 Field          | Description
 ---------------|--------------------------
 `MouseX` / `Y` | Pointer coorinates.
 `ButtonState`  | Button state.
+`VtWheelDt`    | Vertical wheel delta.
+`HzWheelDt`    | Horizontal wheel delta.
 `CtrlState`    | Keyboard modifiers state.

-The reason for not using existing mouse tracking modes is the support for negative values.
+The reason for not using the existing mouse tracking modes is the lack of support for negative coordinates and the limited set of buttons.

 ### Focus